Strawberry Girl Makeup Isn't Going Anywhere — Here's How To Try The Trend

 ADVERTISEMENT

 Creating healthy, gleaming skin with a pop of pink blush is the key to nailing strawberry girl makeup.
-Wear your favorite tinted moisturizer and apply a dewy blush or cheek stain to build a natural flush.
-(Last step: a smattering of faux freckles for extra-cute vibes.)
+Wear your favourite tinted moisturiser and apply a dewy blush or cheek stain to build a natural flush.
+(Last step: a smattering of faux freckles for extra-cute, I've-been-outside-in-the-sun-all-day vibes.)

-A sheer, hydrated lip with a barely there kiss of color is another core element of strawberry girl makeup.
-Opt for a tinted gloss stick like this editor favorite from Kylie Cosmetics, or indulge in a luxe balm with a natural, glossy finish like Chanel's Rouge Coco Baume.
+A sheer, hydrated lip with a barely-there kiss of colour is another core element of strawberry girl makeup.
+Opt for a tinted gloss stick like this editor favourite from Beauty Pie, or indulge in a luxe balm with a natural, glossy finish like Chanel's Rouge Coco Baume.